commitdev/docs/docs/eps/ep-hop.md

 - Why you chose the tech stack you did to complete the project
 - Stretch goals/next steps
 - A demo of the project - we want to see how it works :)
-We really look forward to your demo, and we expect you to put it on your personal GitHub account.
-If it’s not in production, then it’s not done :)
+We really look forward to your demo!

-*Note: This is a learning exercise, not something that needs to be completed in the timeline.
+*Note: This is a learning exercise, not something that needs to be fully completed in the timeline.
 If you’ve worked on something, please demo it even if it’s not finished or polished!
 Sharing is caring.*

 ## Ideas